James-Dumas/SE-Mod-Template/README.md

 After filling those in, run `install.bat`.
 It should create the proper directory structure, and put a template cs file in `Data\Scripts\(Mod Name)`.
 It will also remove `.git` so that you can more easily set up a new repository for your mod in the directory.

 After this, running `install.bat` will install the mod into the Space Engineers mod directory (without all the extraneous C# files), allowing you to test it or upload it to the workshop.
-So you can just run `install.bat` on the game's title screen and then load a world with the mod in it to quickly and easily test changes to the mod.
+If you run `install.bat` after uploading the mod, it will copy the `mod.sbmi` file back into the working directory.
+So, you can just run `install.bat` on the game's title screen and then load a world with the mod in it to quickly and easily test changes to the mod.